 I graduate in 2013 from Michigan State University with a major in Psychology.
 After earning my degree I spent the next two years in Canton, MS as a algebra/geometry teacher with Teach For America.
 During my experience as a teacher and coach I have logged countless hours after school preparing students for the ACT and various math courses.
 In my free time I love to play soccer, basketball, hike, and go camping.
 I strongly believe that every child has the ability to do great things, and with our support and high expectations we can expect to see results.

-Michigan State University - Bachelors, Psychology
+Undergraduate Degree: Michigan State University - Bachelors, Psychology

 ACT Math: 32